truongletann/truongletann/README.md

 <div>
  <p >
-   Hi there, I'm Truong Le Tan, a student of FPT University at Software Engineering major.
+   Hi , I'm Truong Le Tan, a student of FPT University at Software Engineering major.
 I am a kind of funny, humorous person.
 At work, I am a responsible person, eager to learn.
 I am interested in the field of technology and passionate to learn new technologies.
 </p>
 </div>